mojocraftdojo/fraud_detection/README.md

 The above models are built using Scikit-learn framework

-On top of these, an Artificial Neural Network (ANNs) model is also trained to compare with the above models.
-This model is built suing Keras/Tensorflow2 framework.
+Other than these, an Artificial Neural Network (ANNs) model is also trained to compare with the above ML models.
+The ANN model is built using Keras/Tensorflow 2.0 framework.